robertlisaru/robertlisaru/README.md

 <h3 align="left">🐒 My fundamental masteries as a software engineer:</h3>

 What is popular in the tech world changes constantly, but these are the fundamental masteries that I think will always make a software engineer valuable.
-[Why these?](https://gist.github.com/robertlisaru/66b648e8682c71954645949e01faf198)
+[Why these?
+Why are they important?](https://gist.github.com/robertlisaru/66b648e8682c71954645949e01faf198)

 <img alt="masteries graph" src="https://user-images.githubusercontent.com/40792547/263859973-13bef606-d1c7-41a6-8914-35d9cce834e8.png#gh-light-mode-only">